TeskaLabs/CatVision-Docs/get-started/sdk-android.md

 Now you compile the application and launch it.
 Screen sharing function is ready.

-When screen sharing is enabled, you should see the connected client at [app.catvision.io](https://app.catvision.io):
+When screen sharing is started in the mobile apps, you should see the connected client at [app.catvision.io](https://app.catvision.io):

 ![Android Application connected to CatVision.io](../assets/cvio_android_emulator_share.png)